About the Psychology Internship

 - Developing understanding and confidence in interfacing with the medical community, grasping the cultural differences between professions, and providing streamlined integrated behavioral health

-- Providing group therapy and milieu interaction in acute psychiatric units
+- Providing individual and group therapy and milieu interactions in acute local and State psychiatric units

 - Gaining exposure to the multidisciplinary approach of caring for patients through interaction with physicians, physician assistants, nurses, social workers, physical therapists, speech therapists, and community mental health workers